-As the end of the first semester rapidly approaches across Chicagoland, many families find themselves taking stock and reflecting on the educational experience of their students.
+Many families have found themselves taking stock and reflecting on the educational experience of their students.
 For some, the realization is that the high school they have chosen isn’t the right fit for their student and their family.
 It’s a hard decision to make.
 It’s even harder to figure out what to do next.

 Let me be frank—it’s okay to want more from your high school choice.
-It’s okay to want your student to be supported and challenged and known.
+Your student should be supported and challenged and known.
 Schools should inspire a love of learning and should prepare your student for their future.
-Every student deserves to thrive in their educational environment.
+Every student deserves to thrive in high school.
 So what do you do when your high school choice isn’t the right fit?

 Transferring is an option.
 Transferring in high school is scary, but making sure your high school choice is the right fit is crucial for ensuring your student’s success.
 There are several important elements to consider when considering transferring:

 - Personalized Learning.
 Does your school challenge your student academically AND help them develop socio-emotionally?
 Are they encouraged to explore and connect their interests and goals to the classroom?